 - Use the home office if your employer offers this option.

-If this article was not enough of a wake-up call for you, then check out the Netflix film of David Attenborough: A Life on Our Planet.
+If this article was not enough of a wake-up call for you or you still doubt that climate change exists, then check out the Netflix film of David Attenborough: A Life on Our Planet.
 It’s well with your time.